amidaware/tacticalrmm/docs/docs/functions/scripting.md

     - Powershell
     - Windows Batch
     - Python
 - **Script Arguments** - Optional way to set default arguments for scripts.
-These will autopopulate when running scripts and can be changed at runtime.
+These will auto populate when running scripts and can be changed at runtime.
 - **Default Timeout** - Sets the default timeout of the script and will stop script execution if the duration surpasses the configured timeout.
 Can be changed at script runtime
 - **Favorite** - Favorites the script.